alixedi/pyconuk-2018-k8s/guide.md

 	```

 5. Brief explanation of Docker
     * Docker is like virtualenv but it isolated not just python packages but the filesystem, network interfaces and system libraries.
+Docker also standarizes (a lot of things) on how you run applications.
     * Get them to play around with the `$ docker` cli.

 6. Interactive Console and Web console